 Name: Date of Birth:

-Las st First Middle (mm/dd/yyyy)
+Las it First Middle (mm/dd/yyyy)

 TUBERCULOSIS TESTING - Students are required to have annual TB testing while in the nursing program.
+This

-This may be with either an IGRA blood test OR a PPD.
-If opting for a PPD, students must have a two step PPD this year and may then have a 1 step PPD thereafter.
-Two step PPD process: 1st PPD placed, read 48-72 hours later.
-If negative, a 2nd PPD is placed 1-3 weeks after first negative result and read 48-72 hours later.
+may be with either an IGRA blood test OR a PPD.
+If opting for a PPD, students must have a two-step PPD this year

+and may then have a 1 step PPD thereafter.
+Two-step PPD process: 1st PPD placed, read 48-72 hours later.
+If

+negative, a 2nd PPD is placed 1-3 weeks after first negative result and read 48-72 hours later.

-Date Resul t
+Date Result

-IGRA (Interferon-Gamma Release Assay) Negative Positive
+IGRA (Interferon-Gamma ron-Gamma Neg Negative Positive

+Release Assay) - "

 Date e Placed Date Read Result Interpretation

 PPD Step 1: mm Negative Positive

 PPD Step 2: mm Negative Positive

 If reading is positive, chest x-ray is required.

-)ate Result
+Date Result

-Chest X-ray: Normal Abnormal
+Chest X-ray: ☐ Normal ☐ Abno

 Isoniazid Prophylaxis: No Yes, Dates:

 Comments:

-IMMUNIZATIONS - Students are required to provide proof of immunity as defined by the US Center for Disease Control and Prevention (CDC) for the following diseases.
+IMMUNIZATIONS - Students are required to provide proof of immunity as defined by the US Center for Disease

+Control and Prevention (CDC) for the following diseases.

-Dose #1 Date: te: Dose #2 Date:
+control und Frevention (ca Dose #1 Dat - Dose #2 Date:

+Measles OR

-Measle - OR
+Mumps -

-Mumps Rubella Titer Date: Titer Results: Immune Not Immune
+Rubella Titer Date: Titer Results: Immune Not Immune

-If not immu ne, booster doses Dates: 1 2
+If not immune, booster doses Dates: 1 2

-Dose #1 Da te: Dose #2 Date:
+Varicella (Chicken Pox) Dose #1 Date: Dose #2 Date:

-Varicella (Chick on Boyl OR
+OR

-varicella (CIIICK eli POX) Titer Date: Titer Results: ☐ Immune ☐ Not Immune
+Titer Date: Titer Results: Immune Not Immune

-If not immu ne, booster doses Dose Dates: 1 2
+If not immune, booster doses Dose Dates: 1 2